solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

     ![Access keys is selected and highlighted in the left-hand menu of the Storage account page.](media/storage-account-access-keys.png)

-2. With the **Access keys** page open, select the **Cloud Shell** icon in the Azure portal toolbar to open a new [Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview) pane at the bottom of your browser window.
+2. With the **Access keys** page open, select the **Cloud Shell** icon in the Azure portal toolbar to open a new [Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview) pane at the bottom of your browser window
+3. If prompted, select **Bash**, then select **Create storage**.

     ![The Cloud Shell icon is highlighted in the Azure portal toolbar and a Cloud Shell window is open at the bottom of the browser window.](media/portal-cloud-shell.png)

-3. At the Azure Cloud Shell prompt, execute the following `curl` commands to download the Seattle Airbnb data files.
+4. At the Azure Cloud Shell prompt, execute the following `curl` commands to download the Seattle Airbnb data files.

     ```bash
     curl -O https://solliancepublicdata.blob.core.windows.net/ms-postgresql-labs/listings.csv